Top Digital Marketing Interview Questions and Answers in 2023

 - Increased traffic and SEO rankings

-For the second part, you can list out the most appropriate platforms for the companies you’ve applied, such as Facebook, Twitter, Instagram, LinkedIn, Snapchat, Pinterest, etc., that have the potential to help them in achieving the goal and expanding the audience.
+For the second part, you can list out the most appropriate platforms for the companies you’ve applied to, such as Facebook, Twitter, Instagram, LinkedIn, Snapchat, Pinterest, etc., that have the potential to help them in achieving the goal and expand the audience.

 Q2.
 What will be your strategy to make a social media campaign successful?

 Being a digital marketing expert, you can expect this type of question in your interview.
 You’ll be the one responsible for planning and executing the social media campaigns.
 If you’ve any previous experiences, you can also share them, like how you managed the previous social media campaigns and your approach.

 While expressing your strategy, make sure that you have a goal, a proper method to achieve that goal, and analysis formulas to evaluate the performance.

 Q3.
 What does content marketing mean?
 And how do you decide on what content to publish?